What is a Learning Assistant (LA)?

 Learning Assistants (LAs) are undergraduate peer facilitators who support student learning and evidence-based instructional practices.
 LAs are specifically trained to facilitate small-group student discussion and are focused on supporting students, rather than instructors.

-LAs generally work about 10 hrs/week, depending upon the needs of the course they support.
+LAs work between 5-10 hrs per week depending upon the needs of the course they support.
 LAs are paid a stipend based on $13 per hour.
 LAs also:

 - Participate as members of an instructional team in courses which actively engage learners

 - Facilitate students in small-group discussion during class time

 - Focus on supporting learners, rather than instructors

 - Meet with their instructional team (instructor, TAs, LAs) weekly